 The early 1960s were marked by the passing of both Mr Toone and Mr Pringle.
 Mr Palmer Carter became headmaster in 1962 and the pool, dining hall, kitchen, main classroom wing and Headmaster’s house were constructed.

 In 1967, Castle Park School became a charitable trust.
 Sibling girls were admitted in the early 1970s and in 1975 the School officially became co-educational, which in 1977 led to the Castle Park Old Boys’ Society becoming the Old Cepians’ Society, In 1979, 75 years after its foundation, there were 116 pupils registered, of which 27 were girls.
 In 1989, Mr Carter retired and Mr Carl Collings became headmaster.
 Mr Collings’ arrival coincided with the opening of the Montessori department (now the Early Years Department).
 In 1991 he oversaw the merger with Brook House School and introduced Ross House in honour of the founder of Brook House, Mr Peter Ross.
 In 1994 new changing rooms were added with additional classrooms.
 Boarding ended in 1998 as a consequence of the reduced demand from parents for such provision.
-After 15 years at the helm, Mr Collings left Castle Park in July 2004 and the current Headmaster took over.
-As a mark of gratitude to Mr Collings, in 2017 Ross House became known as Collings House.
+After 15 years at the helm, Mr Collings left Castle Park in July 2004 and as a mark of gratitude to Mr Collings, in 2017 Ross House became known as Collings House.

 The School’s Centenary Development Plan, 2004, reviewed the School and its position in the Irish educational context, and it was decided to renew all of the school buildings to provide unrivalled indoor educational and sports facilities, and at the same time, redevelop the outdoor amenities of this wonderful fifteen-acre campus.
 The outstanding new facilities were opened in September 2008 and today’s pupils enjoy a world-class educational facility.
 The resources continue to develop with the upgrading of the ICT network and the inclusion of a suite of iMacs for multi-media studies and access to iPads for all pupils.